-- Apps install in seconds, with one click of a button.
-You don’t even have to restart your browser or computer.
+- Apps install in seconds.
+You don’t even have to restart your browser or computer to start using them.

 - Your apps are always available.
 No matter what computer you’re using, you can always access your apps.
 Learn about syncing apps across multiple computers.

 - Apps are always up-to-date.
-Because apps are hosted on the web where they can be instantly updated, you can be sure you're always using the latest version of the app that's available.
+Because apps are hosted on the web, you don't have to worry about updating to the latest version.

 - Apps won’t crash your computer.
-If one app misbehaves, just close its tab in the browser.
+If you’re having trouble with an app, just close its tab in the browser.
 Your browser and computer won’t be affected.

-You can use apps that are hosted online in any browser that supports modern web technologies.
-But there are certain advantages to installing them in Google Chrome:
+You can use apps that are hosted online in any up-to-date modern web browser.
+But by installing them in Chrome, you have the following advantages:

 - Get app icons.
-When you install an app from the store in Google Chrome, its icon gets added to the New Tab page, so you can easily find and open the app.
+When you install an app from the store in Google Chrome, its icon shows up in the app launcher so you can easily find and open the app.

 - Choose how an app should open.
 You can set an app to always open in a regular tab, in a pinned tab, or in full-screen mode.
-Simply right-click the app icon on the New Tab page and choose a setting.
+To choose a setting, right-click the app icon on the New Tab page.